cablehead/stream-of-snippets/README.md

 ### usage

-This is a lightweight, static SolidJS app that tails an XS event stream.
+This is a lightweight, static SolidJS app that tails an [`xs`](https://github.com/cablehead/xs) event stream.
 It publishes frames with the topic 'snippet' and displays them as Markdown fragments.

 https://github.com/user-attachments/assets/fba60beb-c5ae-42ba-97b4-e9564a74b722